rentpath/mobile_pagination/README.md

       end
     end
+    ```

-Please note, any method ending in _link will need to remain, as these methods are responsible for generating the paginated urls.
+Please note, any methods ending in _link will need to remain, as these methods are responsible for generating the paginated urls.

 ## Contributing